learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Objectives

-TODO: bullet these (i.e. "understand has many through relationships", "build out indirect relationships using models x, y, z", "explore the role of a 'joining' model")
+* Understand Has-Many-Through relationships
+* Build Out a Has-Many-Through relationship using Customers, Waiters and Meals
+* Understand the concept of a join model
+* Continue to write code using the Single Source of Truth

 ## Introduction

 We've seen how objects can be related to one another directly, when one object contains a reference to another.
 This is the "has many"/"belongs to" association, and is a direct relationship.

-TODO: remind with small example (book has many reviews)

-TODO: define the below on its own, not in contrast to previous topic: "In addition to having 'one to one' or 'one to many' relationships, there also exist tertiary relationships".
-Try leading off by describing the intermediary linking object, instead of defining it as 'indirect', which could mean something else

-However, in the real-world, different entities can be connected to one another _indirectly_ as well as directly.
-For example:
+An artist has many songs, for example.
+Or a book has many reviews.

+In addition to these one-to-one and one-to-many relationships, there are relationships that need something to join them together.
+For example, you don't need to have a direct relationship with the pilot of a flight you're on.
+You have a relationship with that flight (you're taking the flight after all), and and the pilot has a relationship with the flight (they're flying it).
+So you have a relationship to that pilot _through_ the flight.

+If you take more than one flight, you'll have these kinds of relationships with more than one pilot, all still using your ticket as the middle man.
+The way we refer to this is that each customer _has many_ pilots _through_ tickets.

+Check out some more examples:

 * A company that offers a network of doctors to their employees _through_ the company's insurance program
 * A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post
-* A Lyft driver that you are connected to _through_ the rides you've taken with them
+* A Lyft driver that you are connected to _through_ the rides you've taken with them ]

-These are just a few examples of the kind of indirect relationships that we may need to model in our programs.

 In this lesson, we'll build out just such a relationship using waiters, customers, and meals.
 A customer has many meals, and a customer has many waiters through those meals.
 Similarly, a waiter has many meals, and has many customers through meals.
-We'll dig into that in just a minute, but let's start with the stuff we already know.

-TODO: avoid bringing something up just to say we will address it later.
-Places the burden on the student to leave an unresolved question in their head.
-Keep it streamlined.
-"Here is x.
-We explain x.
-Now on to y.
-Now we know x and y.
-They are related because of z."

-## Our Domain Model

-TODO: the old readme worked by jumping into this because they used the code snippet example to transition.
-Without that, its unclear what a 'Domain Model' has to do with what we said we wanted to teach them.
-Stick to the "this is what we are teaching premise". outline the example, then move in to this.
-TL;DR: transition was jarring.
-Needs more continuity.

-Domain models often mimic real life.
-They don't always have to, but in this case, our model is going to be something that we all know pretty well.
-Let's start by building out the `Customer` and `Waiter` classes.
+## Building out our Classes

+Let's start by building out the `Customer` class and `Waiter` class.
+We want to make sure, when building out classes, that there's something to store each instance.
+That is to say: the `Customer` class should know about every `customer` instance that gets created.

 ```ruby
 class Customer